Feeding - Forage

 There are times when additional bucket feeds would be beneficial, for example elderly horses who struggle to chew forage or those who tend to drop weight during winter.
 Discuss whether your horse would benefit from additional bucket feeds with a nutritionist to help avoid overfeeding and save money by not buying unnecessary feed!

 Water plays an important role in hydration and digestion.
-If your horse doesn’t have access to enough water it can affect how food passes along the gut, increasing the risk of impaction colic.
+If your horse doesn’t have access to enough water, is unable to drink as the supply has frozen, or doesn’t consume enough water, it can affect how food passes along the gut, increasing the risk of impaction colic.
 This occurs when a firm ball of feed material blocks the intestine.

 It’s important to check your water troughs twice a day and to break and remove any ice.
-You could also fill containers with water so you have an emergency supply.
+You could also fill containers with water, so you have an emergency supply if the taps freeze.
 If your horse is stabled, adding some warm water into their buckets can prevent the water from freezing overnight, and may encourage a horse to drink if they don’t like the colder water!

 Find out more about the steps you can take to reduce the risk of dehydration.